JanHerca/urantiapedia/input/markdown/en/Innerface/Vol10/Innerface_vol10_6.md

 Faith in divine providence is faith that nothing can prevent us from fulfilling the ultimate meaning of our existence.
 Circumstances need not destroy us.
 What matters is our attitude to circumstances.
 No person, nor any situation, need ever have an unbreakable grasp upon us.
 Faith makes it possible to act creatively in any situation.

 Every life has two aspects, the objective and the subjective.
 It is mainly our inward subjective contribution that in the end determines what life means to us.
-"I have overcome the world," said Jesus.
+“I have overcome the world,” said Jesus.
 His victory was inwards.

 Prayer is not the endeavor to get God to do what we want.
 It is the endeavor to put ourselves in such a relationship with the God-Within that the possibilities of God for our lives become concretely real in our experience.